tier4/caret_doc/docs/installation/binary_installation.md

 ## Install CARET packages

+Install the caret package released in ROS build farm.
-The packages for analyzing trace data with CARET install.
+The packages installed here are only those related to trace data analysis.

 ```bash
 sudo apt install -y \